 Manifest.sig

-Compressed Unix TAR archive (TGZ) of the exported files listed in the previous section.
+Binary payload - Compressed Unix TAR archive (TGZ) of the exported files listed in the previous section.

+Note that a header and footer will be pre/post pended to the TGZ file as outlined in the Infotainment Diagnostic Specifications APIM-PDC, SWR-REQ-442377/C-PDC Method 3 Flash.

+The header listed above contains the Ford Part Number (FPN); which will be reported by the NVH Service as a query to DID 0xF17D.

 The VBF file will be generated and signed using software utilities and processes defined by the Central Software group.